USFWS/secas/_posts/2020-05-25-Register-for-Gulf-Coast-Adaptation-Course!.md

 title: Register for Gulf coast adaptation course!
 author: >-
-  Beth Stys, Associate Research Scientist for the Florida Fish and Wildlife Conservation Commission and Coordinator for the Florida Blueprint
+  Beth Stys, Associate Research Scientist for the Florida Fish and Wildlife Conservation Commission & Coordinator for the Florida Blueprint
 hero:
   name: FL_FWC_gulfpic.jpg
   alt: Photo of Gulf shoreline with beach.